$L^p$ Solutions of Backward Stochastic Differential Equations with Jumps

-\ms \no In this paper, we use the convention $ \inf \{\es\} \dfnn \infty$ and let $c_p$ denote a generic constant depending only on $p$ (in particular, $c_0$ stands for a generic constant depending on nothing), whose form may vary from line to line.
+In this paper, we use the convention $ \inf \es := \infty$ and let $c_{p,l}$ denote a generic constant depending only on $p$ and $l$ (in particular, $c_l$ stands for a generic constant depending only on $l$), whose form may vary from line to line.